-I attended university at the Sorbonne: classic and modern literature, history, philosophy, esthetics, art history.
+I attended university at the Sorbonne (Paris-IV): classic and modern literature, history, philosophy, esthetics, art history.
 My doctoral thesis on La Fontaine led to the publication of a study on that author (La Fontaine, Le Seuil Editions).

 Working as rewriter, the editor of an encyclopedia, and managing editorial projects, all led me to collaborate with photographers, then to make photographic documentaries myself, including portraits of authors (Opale Agency), and to produce the covers of musical scores (Symétrie Editions).

 Over the last fifteen years, I have devoted most of my time to writing and photography, centering my attention on the artistic image, its status and powers.
-On the one hand, literary works: La Peinture représentée (Hazan Editions, with Natacha Pernac), Le Livre dans la peinture (Citadelles et Mazenod Editions).
+On the one hand, literary works: La Peinture représentée (Hazan Editions, with Natacha Pernac, 2013), Le Livre dans la peinture (Citadelles et Mazenod Editions, 2015), , L’art et le nombre (Hazan Editions, 2021).
 On the other, a photographic quest centered on urban scenes.

-I was fortunate to be able to perfect my technique and train my eye and critical acumen at the Paris-Val de Bièvre Photo Club.
+I was lucky to perfect my technique and train my eye and critical acumen at the Paris-Val de Bièvres Photo Club.
 As to my first exhibits, dating from 2011, I owe them to Irma Toudjian, Artistic Director at Suoni e Pause (Cagliari, Italy), who set into motion a dynamic that only grows stronger with time.

 My taste is for an esthetic of beauty – a sensitive beauty, neither cold nor futile.
 The ideal of harmony distances me from reality that would be too raw or too neuralgic, as well as from any purely intellectual exercise.
-And, all things considered, I believe that hedonism does not contradict, in my case, favoring the meditative life.
+And, all things considered, I believe that hedonism, which is reflected in my love of colour, does not contradict favoring the meditative life.